ansible/community-docs/execution_environments/how_to_build_and_test_first_ee.rst

 More about Ansible Navigator
 ----------------------------

-**TBD: Add a link to the Ansible Navigator overview page when created/updated.**

-For more information about Ansible Runner, see the :ref:`Ansible Navigator overview<ADD_LINK_WHEN_WRITTEN/UPDATED>` document.
+For more information about Ansible Navigator, see its `official documentation<https://ansible-navigator.readthedocs.io/>`_.